Distributed Energy Resources

 |Reciprocating internal combustion engines, including back-up generators|

-Local generation can have positive and adverse effects on the reliability of the electric grid.
-Despite the growth of emerging local generation technologies, customers will continue to depend on the grid; therefore integration of local generation must be done in a way that maintains the reliable service that we all depend upon daily.
+Private generation can have both positive and adverse effects on the reliability of the grid.
+Despite the growth of emerging local generation technologies, customers will continue to depend on the grid.
+That’s why integration of private generation must be done in a way that maintains the reliable service that all users of the grid depend upon daily.

-Distributed resources may provide energy security, resiliency and a way to reduce emissions.
+Distributed energy resources can provide energy security, resiliency and a way to reduce emissions.
 But it also means that more of the grid’s energy and capacity is spread across more sources.
-As local generation penetration grows, the need to modernize the grid infrastructure to integrate these resources in a safe and efficient manner is heightened.
+As local generation penetration grows, there is greater urgency in modernizing the grid infrastructure to integrate these resources safely and efficiently.

-Nearly all customers, including those who have installed local generation, continue to rely upon the grid for fundamental services.
-Capacity (the obligation to provide energy and demand whenever it is needed) is a fundamental service provided to all customers connected to the grid.
-This includes times when local generation sources are not producing energy, such as when a cloudy day prevents private solar customers from producing sufficient energy to meet all of their needs, or when their system is not operational.
-Conversely, they also need the grid when their system produces more energy than they need.
+Nearly all customers, including those who have installed private generation, rely upon the grid for fundamental services.
+Capacity (the obligation to provide energy and meet demand when needed) is an essential service provided to all customers who are connected to the grid.
+This includes times when private generation sources are not producing energy, such as when a cloudy day prevents private solar customers from producing sufficient energy to meet all of their needs, or when their system is not operational.
+Conversely, they also need the grid to take excess electricity when their system produces more energy than they need.

-The grid also provides voltage control, frequency support and other ancillary services that are essential to reliability and all the devices we connect to.
-Without these fundamental services, all customers – DG and non-DG – would not be able to operate any of the electrical equipment in their homes or businesses.
+The grid also provides voltage control, frequency support and other services that are essential to reliability and all the devices we are connected to in our lives.
+Without these fundamental services, all customers would face challenges to operate and maintain the electrical equipment in their homes or businesses.

-There have been some bold predictions made regarding the electric utility industry’s quick demise resulting from the growth of local generation and other distributed resources.
-While it is true that the future will likely require power companies to build less central generation than we have in the past, we will continue to rely upon 24/7 capacity as a cost-effective and reliable source to maintain the reliability of the grid.
+There have been bold predictions that the electric utility industry would be too slow to adapt to this changing environment and become obsolete.
+While it is true that the future will likely require us to build fewer central generating stations, we will continue to rely upon 24/7 capacity as a cost-effective and reliable source to maintain the reliability of the grid.